yuekaizhang/dynamo/benchmarks/README.md

 Currently, this will install lightweight tools for:
 - Analyzing prefix-structured data (`datagen analyze`)
-- Synthesizing structured data customizable for testing purposes (`datagen synthesize`)
+- Synthesizing structured data customizable for testing purposes (`datagen synthesize`) Detailed information are provided in the `data_generator` directory.

+The benchmarking scripts for the core dynamo components are to come soon (e.g. routing, disagg, Planner).